 There are many advantages to shipping a vessel by sea.
 Owners and captains can be confident that their boat will be handled with care if they book with a company that provides its own personnel to load and secure every yacht.
 In addition, unlike a delivery on a boat’s own keel, there will be no wear and tear.
 That factor enables new boats to be delivered anywhere in the world with zero mileage and for raceboats and charter yachts to arrive at their destination in a ready to sail condition.
 Of course, it’s not impossible for problems to arise, so many companies include a tailor made All Risk insurance in all quotations.

-See also Towing a boat: trailing your boat by road and Buying a boat in the Mediterranean.
+See our features on trailing your boat by road and buying a boat in the Mediterranean.